kayd-kun/dev_logs/README.md

 - [ ] Latest blogs (sort by latest)
 - [ ] Blogs pagination
 - [ ] Styling for each blog posts (integrate)
+- [ ] Create and update About page

 # Astro Starter Kit: Minimal